Park is open 6am-10pm

-Morro Bay SP
+Morro Bay State Park

-Morro Bay State Park features lagoon and natural bay habitat.
-The bay's most prominent landmark is Morro Rock.
-The park has opportunities for sailing, fishing, hiking, and bird watching.
-The park museum has exhibits that cover natural features and cultural history, Native American life, geology, and oceanography.
-The park also has a colorful marina and an 18-hole public golf course.
+The park offers several recreational opportunities such as kayaking, fishing, hiking, bird watching & wildlife viewing.
+The Museum of Natural History has exhibits that cover natural features, cultural history, Native American life, geology, and oceanography.
+The park also has a café, marina and an 18-hole public golf course.

 Seasons - Climate - Recommended clothing